gflow913-gif/codenight99-bot/README.md

 ### 1. Environment Variables

-Set the following environment variables in your Replit Secrets:
+Set the following environment variables (in .env file or your hosting platform):

 - `DISCORD_TOKEN` - Your Discord bot token (required)
 - `GUILD_ID` - Your Discord server ID (optional)
 - `CHANNEL_ID` - Channel ID where new codes will be posted (required)
 - `USER_ID` - User ID who will receive DM notifications (required)
+- `SESSION_SECRET` - Secret key for session management (optional)

 ### 2. Discord Bot Setup